anagha-google/ray-labs/01-sklearn/module-04-ray-train-sklearn-primer-README.md

 1. Running sklearn sample without Ray's parallelization
 2. Running the same sample with Ray for distributing the work
 3. Review the performance improvement with using Ray
+4. Learn how to submit a job to Ray job API and understand the IAM permissions nunances with Ray on Vertex AI as it stands.
-4. Navigate to the Ray dashboard and review execution
+5. Navigate to the Ray dashboard and review execution

 <hr>